lok660/vite-source-code/docs/guide/why.md

 When a file is edited in a bundler-based build setup, it is inefficient to rebuild the whole bundle for obvious reasons: the update speed will degrade linearly with the size of the app.

 Some bundler dev server runs the bundling in memory so that it only needs to invalidate part of its module graph when a file changes, but it still needs to re-construct the entire bundle and reload the web page.
 Reconstructing the bundle can be expensive, and reloading the page blows away the current state of the application.
-This is why some bundlers support Hot Module Replacement (HMR): allowing a module to "hot replace" itself without affecting the rest of the page.
+This is why some bundlers support Hot Module Replacment (HMR): allowing a module to "hot replace" itself without affecting the rest of the page.
 This greatly improves DX - however, in practice we've found that even HMR update speed deteriorates significantly as the size of the application grows.

 In Vite, HMR is performed over native ESM.
-When a file is edited, Vite only needs to precisely invalidate the chain between the edited module and its closest HMR boundary (most of the time only the module itself), making HMR updates consistently fast regardless of the size of your application.
+When a file is edited, Vite only needs to precisely invalidate the chain between the edited module and its closesest HMR boundary (most of the time only the module itself), making HMR updates consistently fast regardless of the size of your application.

 Vite also leverages HTTP headers to speed up full page reloads (again, let the browser do more work for us): source code module requests are made conditional via `304 Not Modified`, and dependency module requests are strongly cached via `Cache-Control: max-age=31536000,immutable` so they don't hit the server again once cached.